hawaijar/FireLeetcode/README.md

 # FireLeetcode
-Solving all Leetcode problems (https://leetcode.com/) one day at a time (in Javascript, Java/Kotlin and Python3)
+Solving (as much I could) Leetcode problems (https://leetcode.com/) one day at a time (in Javascript, Java/Kotlin and Python3)

 ```
 All solutions are accepted by Leetcode